Green-Software-Foundation/patterns/docs/catalog/web/minimize-main-thread-work.md

 ## Solution

-For long running JavaScript computations try to use WebWorkers and run them in another thread while keeping the main rendering thread free.
+For long running JavaScript computations (e.g. computations that run longer than a few 100 ms) try to use WebWorkers and run them in another thread while keeping the main rendering thread free.
 Consider moving the JavaScript computation to efficient server implementations that use optimized algorithms.

 ## SCI Impact